rabbitmq/rabbitmq-tutorials/perl/README.md

 ## Requirements

-To run this code you need to intall Net::RabbitFoot.
+To run this code you need to install Net::RabbitFoot.

     cpan -i Net::RabbitFoot